hyosung11/practical-javascript/README.md

 - private Slack group for Premium Membership
 - *For all its power, the computer is a harsh taskmaster.
 Its programs must be correct, and what we wish to say must be said accurately in every detail.* —Alan Perlis

-## Version 1 - Arrays
+## Version 1 - Requirements

 ### Requirements
-1. It should have a place to store todos
+- [x] 1.
+It should have a place to store todos
-2. It should have a way to display todos
+- [X] 2.
+It should have a way to display todos
-3. It should have a way to add new todos
+- [x] 3.
+It should have a way to add todos
-4. It should have a way to change a todo
+- [x] 4.
+It should have a way to edit a todo
-5. It should have a way to delete a todo
+- [x] 5.
+It should have a way to remove a todo

 ## Version 2 - Functions
 1. It should have a function to display todos